Anjigadu/designpatterns/head_first/pattern_definition.md

 #### 11. Iterator Pattern

 > It provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+#### 12. Composite Pattern

+> It allows you to compose objects in tree structure to represent the part - whole hierarchies. composite lets the client to treat object and composites uniformly.